 The University Ceremony, held on the College Green at midday, includes representatives of all degree recipients and is open to families and the general public.
 Honorary degrees are conferred at this ceremony.
 Individual diplomas are distributed at the Graduate School Ceremony and the Warren Alpert Medical School Ceremony, both held before the University Ceremony, and, for undergraduates, at departmental diploma ceremonies following the University Ceremony.

 Commencement 2013 will take place on Sunday, May 26, 2013.
-A tentative schedule of events is provided.
-Please check back for updates.
+Click here for our schedule of events.

-Please note that Amtrak service remains suspended between New York and New Haven, with limited service between Boston and New Haven.
+Please note that Amtrak service has resumed between New York and Boston, with somewhat limited service.